zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/instructions.md

 -----
 ```

+Roughly speaking, we may distinguish the following steps:

-So first of all, a cell should be mapped to either `-` or `#`, depening on
+1. So first of all, a cell should be mapped to
-whether it is alive or not.
+   either `-` or `#`, depening on whether it is alive or not.

+2. Secondly, this strongly suggests to generate a list of strings (`List<String>`)
+   as output to represent a game board, so we need a mapping from `List<Cell>`
+   &rarr; `List<String>`.

+4. As a consequence, it would also be convenient to have a method
+   that initializes a game board by using the same list of strings, `initGame(List<String>)`.

+### 1. Mapping a cell to a string

 <details>
   <summary>Testing the mapping of a cell to a character</summary>